 A fat transfer, also known as fat grafting, involves removing fat from an area of the body with excess fat through liposuction and placing it in an area with deficient volume.
 First, Dr. Chan will remove fat with a cannula, or steel tube, from usually the waist, stomach, or thighs.
 The fat will then be processed to purify it before it’s placed into an area of the body with insufficient volume.
 Since fat grafting is minimally invasive, many patients find it an attractive option.
 Results are generally consistent, since the patient’s own fat is used which provides a low chance of the body rejecting it.

 During this procedure, fat is removed from the donor sites via liposuction.
 An antibiotic solution is used which allows for a complete separation of the fat so that only healthy tissue is used for reinjection.
-This fat is prepared in syringes and slowly reinstated into the body part where shape and contour are needed.
-During the injection process, the area will be slowly massaged so the fat deposits settle in compact layers for the best contour finish possible.
+This fat is prepared in syringes and slowly reinstated into the body parts where shape and contour are needed.
+During the injection process, the area will be slowly massaged so the fat deposits settle into compact layers for the best contour finish possible.
 Normally, multiple injections are necessary to create an even spread of fat and achieve an ideal outcome.

 Fat Transfer Reviews